Evolution of charge-density-wave soft phonon modes in $\mathrm{Pd}_x\mathrm{ErTe}_3$: RESULTS

 Now we look at the temperature dependence of XDS along the [100] direction [Fig. \ref{fig2}(a)].
 Integrating over a volume in reciprocal space including $\boldsymbol{\mathrm{q}}_{2}^{a}$ and $\boldsymbol{\mathrm{q}}_{1}^{a}$ $([\Delta h\times\Delta k\times\Delta l]=[0.25\times0.25\times0.25] \mathrm{\AA}^{-3})$, we clearly see the onset of the secondary CDW transition in low-intercalated samples at $T_2^a$ [blue shaded vertical bars in Figs. \ref{fig2}(b) and \ref{fig2}(c)].
 Yet, XDS extends all the way up to room temperature.
 Interestingly, the detailed temperature dependence of the intensity around $\boldsymbol{\mathrm{Q}}=(-0.3,-7,9)$ [white box in Fig. \ref{fig2}(a)] reveals a broad hump of XDS intensity centered at $T_{1}^{c}=260$ K for $x = 0$ [red-shaded vertical bars in Fig. \ref{fig2}(b)] and $T_{1}^{c}=230$ K for $x = 0.005$ [red shaded vertical bars in Fig. \ref{fig2}(c)].
 Here, the values of $T_{1}^{c}$ are determined by the analysis of similarly integrated scattering around $\boldsymbol{\mathrm{q}}_{1}^{c}$ (grey-shaded lines) and the obtained values are in good agreement with previous reports \citep{Straquadine_prb_2019}.
 At higher intercalation levels, this broad peak still evolves according to the reported values of $T_{1}^{c}$) as function of Pd-intercalation [Figs. \ref{fig2}(d)-(f)].
 On the other hand, a clear signature of the $a\text{-}\mathrm{CDW}$ transition is missing for samples with $x\geq0.02$.
-XDS integrates over the typical energy range of lattice vibrations in solids where low-energy phonons contribute most strongly to the XDS because the one-phonon scattering cross section scales with the inverse of the phonon energy \citep{baron_arxiv_2020}.
+XDS integrates over the typical energy range of lattice vibrations in solids where low-energy phonons contribute most strongly to the XDS because the one-phonon scattering cross section scales with the inverse of the phonon energy and because of the thermal phonon occupation which also leads to increasing intensities when the phonon energy is reduced \citep{baron_arxiv_2020}.
 Strongly temperature-dependent XDS is therefore often associated with phonon softening and, indeed, XDS, is routinely used to identify spots in momentum space at which more detailed phonon studies are most promising \citep{Souliou_prl_2022,LeTacon_nphys_2014}.
-In $\mathrm{Pd}_x\mathrm{ErTe}_3$, the apparent link of the maximum of XDS with the intercalation dependence of $T_1^c$ suggest that phonon softening occurs along both in-plane directions simultaneously.
+In $\mathrm{Pd}_x\mathrm{ErTe}_3$, the apparent link of the maximum of XDS with the intercalation dependence of $T_1^c$ [Fig. \ref{fig2}(g)] suggests that phonon softening occurs along both in-plane directions simultaneously.